 The reef communities of the SA1 harbor 358 fish species which corresponds to approximately 61% of all fish species that occur in the Caribbean.
 There are no endemic fish species reported for Curaçao.
 The biomass of reef fishes on Curaçao is highest between Klein Curaçao and Kaap Marie (average: 175 g m-2), which is relatively high for Caribbean standards, but still lower than values associated with proper ecosystem function elsewhere (WaittInstitute 2017), i.e., 270 - 510 g m-2 (Sandin et al. 2008).
 The biomass of herbivorous fishes is relatively high in the SA1 (average: 70 g m-2).
 On healthy Caribbean reefs, biomass of herbivorous fish should be at least 70 g m-2, but preferably above 100 g m-2 (Edwards et al. 2014).
-Apex predators (e.g., large groupers and jacks) are mostly absent due to their regional sensitivity to overfishing, making up only 5.8% of total reef fish biomass (Sandin et al. 2007).
-Large schools of predatory fishes are however frequently observed (Newman et al. 2006) as well as spawning aggregations of many fish species, including yellowtail snappers, dog snappers and multispecies parrotfish spawning aggregations (Carmabi, unpubl. obs.).
+Apex predators (e.g., large groupers and jacks) are mostly absent due to their regional sensitivity to overfishing, making up only 5.8% of total reef fish biomass (Sandin et al. 2006) as well as spawning aggregations of many fish species, including yellowtail snappers, dog snappers and multispecies parrotfish spawning aggregations (Carmabi, unpubl. obs.).